cwi-dis/igor/doc/schema.md

 	* `identities/jack/plugindata/fitbit`: Information that allows the [fitbit plugin](igor/plugins/fitbit/readme.md) to obtain health information for user "Jack".
 * `identities/jack/device`: Name of a device that user "Jack" tends to carry with him (string).

+If capability support is enabled, identity entries will also carry the set of capabilities for that user, but these are inaccessible during normal operation.

+A special user _admin_ will carry a set of _master capabilities_.

 ## actions

 Stores all the triggers and actions that operate on the database. *(this name is hardcoded in the Igor implementation)*